ffund/intro-ml-tss21/notes/4-classifier-metrics.md

 $$P(\hat{y} = y | G = a) = P((\hat{y} = y | G = b)$$

 * **Treatment equality** says that the groups have equal ratio of FN to FP, $\frac{FN}{FP}$

+### Evaluating a classifier - some heuristics

+To decide whether a machine learning classifier is doing a "good job", here are some helpful questions to ask yourself:

+* Does the model have better performance than a "simple" model that *always* predicts the more common class (i.e. "prediction by mode")?
+* Are all types of error equally "expensive" in context, or are some types (e.g. false positive, false negative) more costly?
+Is the rate of the "expensive" error small?

+\newpage

 ## Questions